Jun 19 2024

 The long-term obligations that accumulate from short-term technology requirements can be quite steep.
 Here’s how to get a handle on them.

-As organizations raise the maturity level of their IT operations, they’re discovering a lot of their time and energy is caught up in maintenance of existing technology — and this makes an impact on the resources available for developing and deploying new tools and services.
+As organizations raise the maturity level of their IT operations, they’re discovering a lot of their time and energy is caught up in the maintenance of existing technology — and this makes an impact on the resources available for developing and deploying new tools and services.
 The terms “technical debt” and “maintenance liability” are being used to describe what’s happening here: an obligation to maintain the installed base of hardware and software that seems to grow larger every year.

 Here’s how to keep this debt manageable — and avoid having it overwhelm your team and budget.